iiAku/kolibri-frontend/documentation/private/general/intro.md

 The Kolibri system will prevent users from borrowing `kUSD` such that an `Oven` becomes under collateralized, or withdrawing `XTZ` to cause the `Oven` to become undercollateralized.
 However, the price of `XTZ` still fluctuates, which means an `Oven` can become undercollateralized without user action.
 At that point, a liquidation process kicks in to restore stability to the system.

+### Debt Ceiling

+Kolibri maintains a debt ceiling that can be used as a lever to control supply and demand.
+It is a hard cap on the amount of kUSD that can exist, and is subject to change over time through governance.

 ### Precision

 Internally, all values in Kolibri are represented as integers with precision of `10^-18` (similar to a Wei within Ethereum).
 That is to say, the number `1.23` would be represented as